 1 | def neural_network_layer( |

-Even the training process relies on linear algebra.
+The training process also relies on linear algebra.
 Gradient descent computes partial derivatives with respect to matrices:

 $$W_{t+1} = W_t - \alpha \frac{\partial L}{\partial W_t}$$